Glitch-Herobrine/Hypixel-FreeBuild-List/README.md

 # Hypixel FreeBuild List
 List of Hypixel FreeBuilds, now available on JSON format!

-This data is scraped from the FreeBuild wiki.
+This data is scraped from the [Hypixel FreeBuild Wiki.](https://hypixel-freebuild.fandom.com/)

 ## Example Data: